zopefoundation/z3c.caching/README.txt

         def __call__():
             """Return the last-modified date, as a Python datetime object.

+            The datetime returned must be timezone aware.

+            May return None if the last modified date cannot be determined.
             """

 One implementation exists for this interface: When looked up for a Zope